naurandir01/DisWeb/README.md

 - Work in progress

 ## File systéme
-Click File System a the left to use the file systéme of a disk
+Click File System at the left to use the file system of a disk

 ![image](/docs/file_system.png)